krishmurarka/ai/readme.md

     - Create a `.env` file similar to `.env-example`.
 You need to obtain two keys:
       - **OpenAI Key**: If you want to run OpenAI calls.
       - **Langchain Key**: If you want monitoring from Langsmith.

+5. ** download oolama in your computer to use open-source models **

 ## Usage